 Researchers outside of the United States and Canada have independently arrived at similar conclusions about popular and to some extent official beliefs about disaster behavior (some of the studies are reported in Drabek, 1986).
-Thus, in almost all societies it is widely believed that human beings do not react too well in the face of major disasters; that they will panic, engage in anti-social behavior such as looting, psychologically break down, abandon work roles in favor of helping family members, etc. These and similar beliefs, systematic social science research everywhere has found to be primarily "myths", that is, widely and strongly held beliefs that have little standing in the empirical data brought to bear on the matters by social science disaster researchers.
+For example, in almost all societies it is widely believed that human beings do not react too well in the face of major disasters; that they will panic, engage in anti-social behavior such as looting, psychologically break down, abandon work roles in favor of helping family members, etc. These and similar beliefs, systematic social science research everywhere has found to be primarily "myths", that is, widely and strongly held beliefs that have little standing in the empirical data brought to bear on the matters by social science disaster researchers.

 From whence come the myths?
 Among obvious major candidates are mass media accounts of disasters (Kreps, 1980).
 While the relationship is a complex one and disaster reporting is far from being totally inconsistent with research findings, it does appear that the media do perpetuate the myths (see for disasters in American society, Wenger and Friedman, 1985; Fischer, 1989 and for those elsewhere see, e.g., Blong, 1985; Bolduc, 1987).
-This partly stems for the aforementioned mentioned use of a command post perspective, diminution of the gatekeeping process, etc. To the extent that mass communication systems elsewhere are similar to those in Japan and the United States in their reporting of disasters, they reinforce the myths.
+This tendency partly stems from the use of a command post perspective, the diminution of the gatekeeping process, and the other findings we have reported.
+To the extent that mass communication systems elsewhere are similar to those in Japan and the United States in their reporting of disasters, they reinforce the myths.

 However, it is important to note that as anthropologists have long noted, myths are not necessarily or always dysfunctional, i.e., have negative consequences.
-Thus, our point is not that mass communication systems somehow are responsible for negative consequences as a result of their reporting of what are essentially disaster myths, but only that they do reinforce mythological beliefs about disaster behavior.
-The question of the functionality or dysfunctionality of myths is another matter and it is possible to suggest instances of the former as well as the latter.
-But from a policy viewpoint it is first necessary to establish if the mass communication system do support mythological beliefs; we think this has now been done.
-So it follows that the consequences should be examined.
-Thus, the next step is to see in what ways the myths are functional and/or dysfunctional (a similar important parallel effort to ascertain the functionality and dysfunctionality of a command post perspective is suggested in Quarantelli, 1985).
-We might hypothesize the consequences are more negative than positive, but that should be systematically and empirically established (as has partly done for everyday television news by Altheide, 1976; see also Fishman, 1980).
+Our point is not that mass communication systems somehow are responsible for negative consequences as a result of their reporting, but only that they do reinforce mythological beliefs about disaster behavior. question of the functionality or dysfunctionality of myths is another matter and it is possible to suggest instances of the former as well as the latter.
+But from a policy viewpoint it is first necessary to establish if the mass communication system do support mythological beliefs; we think this has now been done. it follows that the consequences should be examined.
+Thus, the next step is to see in what ways the myths are functional and/or dysfunctional (some research hypotheses are provided in a similar parallel effort to ascertain the functionality and dysfunctionality of a command post perspective, Quarantelli, 1985). hypothesize the consequences are more negative than positive, but that should be systematically and empirically established (as has partly done for everyday television news by Altheide, 1976; see also Fishman, 1980).